 So now you know why our doves are all female.

-Since their launch in 2015, the doves have traveled far and wide across our world, carrying with them our message of love, compassion and friendship.
+Since their launch in 2015, the doves have travelled far and wide across our world, carrying with them our message of love, compassion and friendship.
 Each one of them has now been named, some by schools and others by sponsors/guardians from a variety of faith traditions.
 Many of the doves have also been consecrated and blessed by Christian priests, bishops, archbishops, Pagan priestesses, Buddhist monks, a Bon master, a Sufi Grand Sheikh, a Hindu swami, and a Jain guru.

 These are the names of our doves: